spook/init-service/README.md

     -e --enable       Enable the service so it starts at boot -s --start        Start the service now, after adding it
 ```

+## Want to help?

+Would you like to contribute to this project?
+I'd love the help!
+First, understand the project's goals:
+* init-service is NOT the be-all, end-all.
+It's scope is to handle
+the common, popular situations for working with simple services.
+* Minimal dependencies: Currently it requires /bin/sh and core Perl modules;
+eventually I want this to be shell only.

+The best way to help is to test and fix this to work on various flavors
+and versions of Linux operating systems.
+To date, these are tested:
+* Ubuntu 16.04
+* Ubuntu 14.04
+* Ubuntu 12.04
+* Ubuntu  8.04
+* Ubuntu  6.06
+* CentOS 5.5
+* CentOS 6.5
+* CentOS 7.1

+More are welcome!
+For other work, look to the TODO file in the distribution.
+Thanx!

+-- Uncle Spook

+## See Also

+For something similar, see Jordan Sissel's *Please, Run!*: https://github.com/jordansissel/pleaserun